Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 The cells in the airways make more mucus than normal.
 The mucus builds up, narrowing the airways.
 This means less air travels into and out of the lungs.
 The lining of the airways may also become inflamed (swollen) and causes the airways to narrow even more.

 Cilia are small hairs that line and protect the airways.
 Smoking damages the cilia.
 Damaged cilia can’t sweep mucus and particles away.
 Some of the cilia are destroyed.
 This damage worsens COPD.

 Most people get COPD from smoking.
 Cigarette smoke damages lungs, which can develop into COPD over many years.

 COPD makes you work harder to breathe.
-Air may get trapped in the lungs, which prevents your lungs from filling completely when you inhale (breathe in).
-It’s harder to take deep breaths.
-Over time, your lungs may become enlarged.
-This makes it more difficult for the lungs to expand fully in the chest.
+Air may get trapped in the lungs, which prevents your lungs from filling completely with fresh oxygen-filled air when you inhale (breathe in).
+It's harder to take deep breaths especially when you are active and start breathing faster.
+Over time, your lungs may become enlarged filling the lung with air that does not transfer oxygen into the blood.
 These problems cause you to have shortness of breath (also called dyspnea).
 Wheezing (hoarse, whistling breathing), chronic cough, and fatigue (feeling tired and worn out) are also common.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |